JHR1986/johnhenryroche-ms2-visitjapan/testing.md

     - Confirm that the Hero Image (kyoto skyline with two people in Kimonos) is correctly appearing on screen and that the main hero image text over it is fully responsive when the width of the window is reduced to mobile.

 3. Introduction Text:
-    - Reduce and expand the width of the window to confirm that the text in this section responds correctly and appears appropriately on all device widths, and that the font-awesome icons and background color are working as inputted.
+    - Reduce and expand the width of the window to confirm that the text in this section responds correctly and appears appropriately on all device widths, and that the Font Awesome icons and background color are working as inputted.

 4. Footer:
     - Confirm that the Font Awesome icons in the footer are visible and correctly formatted and that all text is spaced and clearly visible.